 This is not true for everybody, however.
 If this level of independence is new to you, prepare yourself for what is ahead.
 In order to succeed in an online degree program, you must forge effective study habits, well-honed research practices, and a homework routine that works for you.
 Perhaps one of the best ways to do this is to initiate your online college experience very gradually.
 You don’t necessarily have to launch headlong into a multi-year degree program from the start.
 You could consider taking only a single class or just a few manageable courses as a practice run, perhaps through a local community where the cost per credit hour tends to be very low.
 Once you see how well you are handling one or two online courses, you will be in a better position to decide whether you are ready to handle a bigger course load.

 You may find that you are a natural when it comes to managing your own schedule and working at your own pace.
-On the other hand, you might find that success in your chosen field of online study will require you to become a better studier, researcher, reader, writer, and technology user.
+On the other hand, you might find that success in your chosen field of online study will require you to become a better researcher, reader, writer, and tech-user.
 You must get organized to succeed as an independent learner.
 Keep a calendar of your courses and assignments handy.
 Maintaining both a digital and a handwritten calendar can help to remind you of responsibilities and reinforce scheduling commitments.
 Use these instruments to plan ahead and to realistically balance your personal and academic responsibilities.

 Making daily “to-do” lists is also a constructive way to keep yourself on track.
-And don’t be afraid to ask for help if you’re new at this.
+And don’t be afraid to ask for help if you are new at this.
 Seek advice from friends, relatives, and others who have been down the same path.
 Once you get into a good working rhythm, you should be ready to take on a full online course load.

 Other Options in Distance Education